gorodnichy/vitals/docs/readme.md

 Between December 2020 to  April 2021 (from the day first vaccination started to when vaccination rate reached 3%)
 - COVID-19 deaths: : 13075

-Between May  2021 and October 2021 (for benchmarking against  health damages  caused by COVID-19 vaccine - see above)
+<u>Between May 2021 and October 2021</u> (for benchmarking against  health damages  caused by COVID-19 vaccine - see above)
 - COVID-19 deaths: **2975**
 - COVID-19 deaths without comorbidities: **404** (recomputed using [ukg1])
 - COVID-19 deaths without comorbidities for \<65 : **89** (recomputed  using [ukg1])